-Gibbons, a Republican, was the representative for Nevada’s 2nd congressional district from 1997 to 2006.
+Gibbons was the representative for Nevada’s 2nd congressional district and was a Republican.
+He served from 1997 to 2006.

-Each dot in the chart below was a member of the House of Representatives in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Gibbons is shown as a purple triangle. (analysis methodology)
+Gibbons is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2006 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Gibbons sponsored bills primarily in these issue areas:

 Public Lands and Natural Resources (21%) Government Operations and Politics (17%) Law (14%) Transportation and Public Works (13%) Environmental Protection (11%) Economics and Public Finance (8%) Commerce (8%) Sports and Recreation (7%)

 Recently Introduced Bills

 Gibbons recently introduced the following legislation:

 - H.R.
 4627 (109th): To validate certain conveyances made by the Union Pacific Railroad Company of …

 - H.R.
 4461 (109th): To make a technical correction relating to the land conveyance authorized by …

 - H.R.
 4401 (109th): Nevada Mining Townsite Conveyance Act